This very blog is powered by a stack that’s become my favorite setup for content-driven sites: Next.js + MDX + Contentlayer.

 This setup hits a really nice sweet spot:

-• Fast to build with — no complex setup or external CMS
+- ✅ Fast to build with — no complex setup, external CMS, or remote data fetching

-• Easy to write in — just markdown + React when I need it
+- ✅ Easy to write in — just markdown (& React if and when I need it)

 It gives me everything I want out of a modern writing workflow while keeping my codebase lean and my content flexible.